DruxAMB/Retro/README.md

   // Calculate the number of posts to skip based on the page number and page size. const skipAmount = (pageNumber - 1) * pageSize;

-  // Create a query to fetch the posts that have no parent (top-level threads) (a thread that is not a comment/reply). const postsQuery = Thread.find({ parentId: { $in: [null, undefined] } })
+  // Create a query to fetch the posts that have no parent (top-level retro) (a thread that is not a comment/reply). const postsQuery = Thread.find({ parentId: { $in: [null, undefined] } })
     .sort({ createdAt: "desc" })
     .skip(skipAmount)